jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2018-12-09-goal-review-of-2018-and-goals-for-2019/index.md

 ## Looking ahead into 2019

-One thing I'd like to try for the 2019 goal list is to add quantizable items to make it easier to measure the progress.
+One thing I'd like to try for the 2019 goal list is to add quantifiable items to make it easier to measure the progress.
 Those are gonna be minimum values and anything extra achieved is very welcomed but not required.

 ### ⬜ Major goals: